 Find time each week to sit together and work through your schedules and plan ahead.
 Ask how you can help each other on busier days.

 With all of these things, communication remains key.
 What you consider to be supportive during pregnancy may differ from what your partner thinks is supportive, so keep an open line of communication to ensure you both are on the same page.

 There's a lot to learn and understand about the different phases of pregnancy and talking to your OB/GYN is a great place to start.

-You can be a supportive partner during pregnancy by accompanying your pregnant partner to medical appointments in order to stay involved, ask questions, and understand the changes your partner is going through.
-If you’re not able to attend with your partner in person, being available by telephone during appointments can be helpful.
-“By going to appointments, you are bridging the gap and creating more of those shared experiences,” Pentz says.
+You can be a supportive partner during pregnancy by accompanying your pregnant partner to medical appointments in order to stay involved, ask questions and understand the changes your partner is going through.
+If you're not able to attend with your partner in person, being available by telephone during appointments can be helpful.

-Your OB/GYN may also have a list of local resources, online and in-person classes, and books they’d recommend for partners who are interested in educating themselves about pregnancy.
+Your OB/GYN may also have a list of local resources, online and in-person birthing classes and books they'd recommend for partners who are interested in educating themselves about pregnancy.